Dropbox focuses on collaboration with major app redesign

 Dropbox has given its file-sharing software a major overhaul in an effort to reposition itself as a hub for workplace collaboration and productivity.

 The company's aim is to combine various fragmented digital workplace tools into one place.
-"It's a single workspace to organize your content, connect your tools, and bring everyone together, wherever you are," the company said in a blog post Monday.
+"It's a single workspace to organise your content, connect your tools, and bring everyone together, wherever you are," the company said in a blog post Monday.

 Three main components of the new Dropbox app aim to achieve this goal.

 First, it combines documents from a range of sources, including Google Docs, Sheets and Slides and Microsoft Office files, making them accessible in one place.
-Users can create, organize and share content direct from Dropbox, the company said, while bookmark shortcuts for webpages and other SaaS tools can also be stored.
+Users can create, organise and share content direct from Dropbox, the company said, while bookmark shortcuts for webpages and other SaaS tools can also be stored.
 There is also an improved search interface to find documents.

 Second, integrations with collaboration and communication tools, including Slack and Zoom, make it easier to chat with co-workers about work under way without leaving Dropbox.